deislabs/hippo-docs/content/intro/boot.md

 ## Install WAGI

-Hippo deploys applications as HTTP handlers following the Common Gateway Interface using a project called WAGI.
-An incoming HTTP request is sent to Hippo, which redirects the request to WAGI.
-WAGI then launches the application as a WebAssembly module, passing the HTTP request to the module.
-The output of the application - usually in the form of HTML - is returned to WAGI, and WAGI relays the output back to the browser as an HTTP response.
+Hippo deploys applications using handlers following a Common Gateway Interface like approach called WebAssembly Gateway Interface (WAGI).

+An incoming client HTTP request  is sent to the handler, which lauches the application as a WebAssembly module and passes the HTTP request to it using the WAGI protocol.
+The output of the application - usually in the form of HTML - is then returned by the WebAssembly module, again using WAGI protocol, and the handler relays the output back to the client as an HTTP response.

+There are two implementations of WAGI that can be used in Hippo:

+### WAGI binary

+The WAGI binary is the default implementation of WAGI used in Hippo, it is a stand-alone binary that can be run on any system.
+It needs to be installed on the system where the Hippo is running.

 Download the [latest release](https://github.com/deislabs/wagi) of WAGI.
 Extract the WAGI binary and move it to a directory that is in your $PATH.